top of page

 2a-edited2.jpg

 Deciding to be a therapist was an easy decision for me.
 It just felt right.
-What I learned on my journey becoming a therapist was humbling and ground shaking: I need to do my work in order to the therapist I wanted to be.
+My journey to becoming a therapist was humbling and eye-opening.
+I need to do my work to be the therapist I wanted to be.
 This process changed me and I felt the power of this work.
-I had always believed in our innate ability to heal and believed in the resiliency of the human spirit, however, it came alive in a whole new way through my own journey in therapy.
+I always believed in our ability to heal.
+I believed in the human spirit's resiliency.
+Yet, my own journey in therapy awakened this belief in a new way.

-Since then I have continued to be intrigued by the human experience and our unyielding desire to understand ourselves, find meaning in life, and connection with others.
-I am both honored and humbled to be given the opportunity to witness with my clients and stand with them as they experience their own power through vulnerability and healing.
+Since then, the human drive to heal has intrigued me.
+We have a strong need to understand ourselves, find meaning, and connect with others.
+I am both honored and humbled to witness with my clients their healing and finding strength in their vulnerability and authenticity.
 The journey towards having more of yourself is full of potential, light, and healing.
-On this journey, I continue to be in awe of my clients and am endlessly grateful to be able to bear witness to such powerful personal changes.
+I am in awe of my clients pursuit of this and I am grateful to witness their powerful personal changes.

-I am also a certified 200-hour yoga instructor.
-Holding a holistic framework for my practice means combining both traditional, evidenced-based therapeutic practices with more creative Eastern-minded approaches.
-I believe the experience of suffering can be the road map to healing, which comes from having a body, mind, and spirit connection.
+I am also a certified 200-hour yoga instructor and use the teachings of yoga in my work in the therapy space.
+I blend traditional therapies such a NARM with creative, Eastern-style methods.
+I believe suffering and pain are our guides to healing.
+As it reconnects us to our body, mind, and spirit.
 Suffering is often our first sign of needing help and provides many clues on how to heal.
-From this angle, I explore with my clients ways to align with their inner healer to hear the message suffering has for them.
+I explore with my clients, from this angle, ways to align with their inner healer.
+Our journey is to help them hear the message that suffering has for them.

 bottom of page